ai-systems-today/ai-systems.today.github.io/content/workshops/ai-900/index.md

    Link: [AI-900 Practice Assessment](https://learn.microsoft.com/en-gb/credentials/certifications/azure-ai-fundamentals/?practice-assessment-type=certification)

-### Official GitHub Repositories

-## AI Systems Today Workshops for AI-900 Certification
+## Workshops for AI-900 Certification

 ### Why Choose Our Workshops?

-At AI Systems Today, we understand the importance of practical, hands-on learning.
+At AI SYSTEMS TODAY, we understand the importance of practical, hands-on learning.
 Our workshops are designed to provide immersive training, combining theoretical knowledge with practical implementation.
 Here's why you should consider joining:

 - **Expert Instructors:** Learn from Microsoft-certified experts with industry experience.
 - **Comprehensive Curriculum:** Coverage of all exam objectives and practical labs.